PORTUGAL HIDDEN GEMS: 9 Unique Places to Visit in Portugal!

 There are a cafe and a restaurant on the island but they are often very busy, therefore is always advisable to bring your own food and water.

-Furthermore, Berlengas Archipelago is considered one of the best natural swimming spots in Portugal.
+Furthermore, Berlengas Archipelago is considered one of the best natural swimming spots in Portugal and definitely one of the most beautiful places in Portugal.

 Convent of the Capuchos